speechbrain/benchmarks/benchmarks/SSL_benchmark/README.md

 # Benchmark for speech self-supervised representations
-This recipe includes scripts to evaluate self-supervised representations on a list of downstream tasks that include ASR, speaker verification, emotion recognition, and intent classification.
+This recipe provides scripts for benchmarking self-supervised representations on various downstream tasks, including ASR, speaker verification, emotion recognition, and intent classification.

-The main particularity of this benchmark is that it allows the user to select the probing head wanted for downstream training.
-It has been shown that the model's performance depends heavily on this choice.
-More details about the motivation, the tasks, and the results can be found in the following [paper](https://arxiv.org/abs/2306.00452) :
+The key feature of this benchmark is that it allows users to choose their desired probing head for downstream training.
+It has been demonstrated that the performance of the model is greatly influenced by this selection.
+For more information about the motivation, tasks, and results, please refer to the following [paper](https://arxiv.org/abs/2306.00452):

 ```bibtex
 @article{zaiem2023speech,